 So, how do major religions around the world view meditation?

 Sikh teachings instruct people to arise early each day and to spend time meditating on God and his word.
 It's only through meditation that one is able to transcend the myriad problems caused by the ego (such as unnecessary desire).
 It's believed that, instead of asking God for "stuff," prayer & meditation should be focused on thanking God for all that he's given — for God knows precisely what each person needs and provides as much.

 In Islam, according to the Qur'an, meditation is the highest way of listening to God (Allah) and absorbing his message.
 In addition to spending a great deal of time in meditation himself, the Prophet Muhammed instructed his followers to focus their meditation on the presence of Allah (God) and to know that he is always there.

 In Buddhism, meditation is central.
 In fact, it's seen by Buddhists as the most important thing anyone can do!
 As the only true antidote to human suffering (fear, anxiety, hate, sorrow, disharmony, etc), meditation is viewed as the only true way to transform the human condition.
 By learning and mastering the habits and patterns of the mind, meditation opens the door to deeply peaceful and deeply profound states of being.
 And in this way, meditation brings us much closer to God.

-There are many passages in the book of Psalms that mention mediation.
-For example Psalms 77:12 states, "I will meditate on all your works and consider all your mighty deeds", or Psalms 1:2 which states, “Those who delight in the law of the Lord and on his law meditate day and night will be blessed.”
+For Christians, prayer is often seen as the best way to focus on God's word.
+With that said, the Bible does include many references to meditation.
+For example, Psalms 77:12 states, "I will meditate on all your works and consider all your mighty deeds", or Psalms 1:2 which states, "but his delight is in the law of the Lord, and on his law he meditates day and night."